Use your skills and earn money with your work

 In time, I am sure that most critical inspection tasks will be carried out by automated vision systems which are accurate more and objective than Humans!

-Nejc Robar 6 months ago
+Nejc Robar over 11 years ago

 I think it is not a relevant question "how to determine the critical wear".
 Procedures are known (standardized), relevant question is how to prevent human error.
 Or how to prevent a chance of use potentially dangerous equipment.

-Colin Worobetz 6 months ago
+Colin Worobetz over 11 years ago

 This seems to be largely housekeeping, however I do have an solid solution for measuring the change in length over time.
 The others, not so much.
 If I get a chance I can model it, but I know how it will work if nothing else gets submitted, let me know.